 - Impact is extraordinary: Information technology the driving force for our region's economy.
 CSE is central to many of UW's signature interdisciplinary initiatives, including the Global Innovation Exchange, the eScience Institute, the Center for Sensorimotor Neural Engineering, and more.
 The overall potential of a university is increasingly linked to the strength of its computer science program.

-We have embarked on a public-private partnership to provide $110 million in funding for construction of a new 135,000 square-foot building on the UW campus.
+We embarked on a public-private partnership to provide $110 million in funding for construction of a new 135,000 square-foot building on the UW campus.
 At CSE's 2015 graduation ceremony, Microsoft President and General Counsel Brad Smith announced a landmark $10 million contribution by Microsoft to launch the fundraising campaign.
 The Washington State Legislature included $32.5 million for the project in the 2015-17 biennial capital budget—$17.5 million from state bonds and $15 million from the UW Building Fund.
 (UW had previously committed a separate $9 million to the project to launch the design process.)
-As of January 2017, we have more than $90 million in commitments to CSE2, including a second $10 million from Microsoft, $10 million from Amazon, $5 million from Zillow Group, $10 million from Google (a mix of support for research projects and research facilities), and individual gifts from more than 100 friends and alumni.
+As of January 2017, we had more than $90 million in commitments, including a second $10 million from Microsoft, $10 million from Amazon, $5 million from Zillow Group, $10 million from Google (a mix of support for research projects and research facilities), and individual gifts from more than 100 friends and alumni.
 Gifts from Microsoft and 13 long-time friends named the building for Bill and Melinda Gates in an extraordinary gesture of gratitude and friendship.

 Once completed, this second state-of-the-art facility will complement the Paul G. Allen Center for Computer Science & Engineering and accommodate UW CSE's recent and future growth.

-Student Focus: CSE2 is designed to give our undergraduates a strong sense of belonging and of being “at home,” including:
+Student Focus: The Gates Center is designed to give our undergraduates a strong sense of belonging and of being “at home,” including: